artefactual-labs/AIPscan/README.md

   ```

 ### RabbitMQ dashboard

 * The RabbitMQ dashboard is available at [`http://localhost:15672/`][rabbit-MQ2]
 * username: `guest` / password: `guest`
 * AIPScan connects to the RabbitMQ queue on port `:5672`.

 ## Celery

-Celery is installed as a Python module dependency during the initial AIPscan requirements import command: `pip install -r requirements.txt`
+Celery is installed as a Python module dependency during the initial AIPscan
+requirements import command: `pip install -r requirements.txt`

 To start up Celery workers that are ready to receive tasks from RabbitMQ:

 * Open a new terminal tab or window.
 * Navigate to the AIPscan root project directory.
-* Activate the Python virtualenv in the AIPscan project directory so that the Celery dependency gets automatically loaded:
+* Activate the Python virtualenv in the AIPscan project directory so that the
-  `source venv/bin/activate`
+  Celery dependency gets automatically loaded: `source venv/bin/activate`
 * Enter the following command:
   `celery worker -A AIPscan.worker.celery --loglevel=info`
-* You should see terminal output similar to this to indicate that the Celery task queu is ready:
+* You should see terminal output similar to this to indicate that the Celery
+  task queue is ready:

 ![screencap6](screencaps/aipscan_celery_hello_world.png)